 An innovation and transformation consultancy, we are over 3,200 specialists in consumer, defence and security, energy and utilities, financial services, government, health and life sciences, manufacturing, and transport.
 Our people are strategists, innovators, designers, consultants, digital experts, scientists, engineers and technologists.
 We operate globally from offices across the UK, US, Europe and the Nordics.

-High-BIAS2: High-Bandwidth Inertial Atom Source & Sensor 19
+PROJECTS High-BIAS2: High-Bandwidth Inertial Atom Source & Sensor 17 www.phasecraft.io/

 PHASECRAFT